etruel/wpematico/readme.txt

 * Added New filters to allow new Campaign Types.
 * Added new parameter $item to the filter 'wpematico_inserted_post'.
 * Fixes an issue on a filter uploading the featured images.
+* Fixes some issues getting images from text and stripping img tags from html.
 * Fixes an issue with some themes that hide the 'clear' CSS class in metaboxes.
 * Fixes some other minor bugs.
 * **NEW ADDON** : **WPeMatico Facebook Fetcher**
-* Allow publish posts from FB pages or groups in every campaign with FB APP Credentials.
+* Allow publish posts from Facebook pages or groups in every campaign with Fb APP Credentials.

 = 1.3.7.2 =
 * Added dinamic search for categories in campaign editing.